RBS Group Candidate Privacy Notice

 Poland: The following specifically relate to Poland:

-- 1 diversity (i.e. gender. ethnicity, disability, sexual orientation), previous disciplinary matters, parents educational attainment and eligibility for free school meals are not collected in Poland
+- 1 diversity (i.e. gender. ethnicity, disability, sexual orientation) and previous disciplinary matters are not collected in Poland

 - 2 county court judgements, credit history, penalties for tax evasion are not collected in Poland

-- 3, 4 are only collected and processed for employees
+- 3, 4 this information is not collected and processed for Poland candidates

 - 5, 6, 7, 8 the labelled items listed in this privacy notice are not collected in Poland